JellyfishSDK/whale/README.md

 #### End-to-end Testing

 On top of unit tests, this provides additional testing that tests the entire lifecycle of DeFi whale.
 All dependencies and modules are integrated together as expected.
-They follow the naming semantic of `*.e2e.ts` and placed in the `__e2e__` directory.
+They follow the naming semantic of `*.e2e.ts` and placed in the same directory as the component.
 Code coverage is collected for this.

+For endpoints that are meant to be consumed by developer, the testing should be done in `whale-api-cient`.
+Dogfooding at its finest, tests should be written in `packages/whale-api-client/__tests__` to test the e2e aspect of each endpoint.

 #### Sanity Testing